someparty/someparty/source/articles/2020-07-26-fantasy-baseball-at-the-end-of-the-world.html.markdown

 In a post to Facebook the band commented upon the release of the single:

->"Our debut single, "Durian Eyes," is available to stream everywhere now! it is about navigating our racialized identity as queer East Asians in what is currently known as "Canada."
+>"Our debut single, 'Durian Eyes,' is available to stream everywhere now! it is about navigating our racialized identity as queer East Asians in what is currently known as "Canada."
 Often people have certain expectations and associations when it comes to being East Asian, and we are stuck in this liminal space of not being enough or trying to hold onto what we have in our cultural identities without being stereotyped and fetishized."

 In addition to the new video, check out an [interview](https://youtu.be/kipE-1UNzPs_) with the group conducted by [JONCRO](https://joncro.bandcamp.com/)'s Daniel G. Wilson, part of the online programming from this year's Festival Lingua Franca festival. cutsleeve features guitarist Hannah Winters, bassist Hillary Fong, vocalist/keyboardist Chanel Fu, guitarist/vocalist Amanda Wong, and drummer Lian McMillan.